Atharva69669/Recipe-app/README.md

 # Dish Dash- Your Ultimate Recipe Sharing and Collection App

 Dish Dash is a full-stack web application built using the MERN (MongoDB, Express, React, Node.js) stack.
 It offers a seamless and interactive platform for culinary enthusiasts to create, explore, and share their favorite recipes.
-With features like user authentication, recipe creation, recipe viewing, saving recipes, and creating personal collections, RecipeBox provides a comprehensive solution for recipe management and discovery.
+With features like user authentication, recipe creation, recipe viewing, saving recipes, and creating personal collections, Dish Dash provides a comprehensive solution for recipe management and discovery.

 ![Screenshot 2023-08-03 162645](https://github.com/Atharva69669/Recipe-app/assets/116868631/cad8cfbc-2a09-4598-8aee-c5f40f2b5ae8)